MikeWills/Uglee/readme.md

 * [sudo] npm install forever -g // required to have the bot automatically come back up after a downtime.

 Most of the configuration is stored in the database, so a database is required.

+Core Functions:
+* AutoDJs
+* AutoBop at 40% of the room is bopping (lames if 40% of the room lames).